 Our consultants and nursing team often get questions about exercising when you are TTC, or during IVF.
 In a nutshell, it’s less about how often you work out, and more about what kind of exercises you’re doing.

-We asked Holly Rowland, our Continuous Improvement Lead in The Evewell nursing team, for her advice on what exercises you can do when either TTC or undergoing IVF.
+We asked Trudi Campbell, who heads up our nursing team, for her advice on what exercises you can do when either TTC or undergoing IVF.

 IVF medications are given to stimulate follicle growth within your ovaries, with the aim to produce a good number of mature eggs.
 As a result of this, your ovaries can become enlarged and sometimes a little tender.